backstage/backstage/docs/features/software-catalog/external-integrations.md

 which usually don't count towards the quota and saves resources both internally and externally.

-The catalog has built in support for caching when refreshing external locations in GitHub.
-This example aims to demonstrate the same behavior for `system-x` that we implemented earlier.
+The catalog has built in support for leveraging ETags when refreshing external locations in GitHub.
+This example aims to demonstrate how to add the same behavior for `system-x` that we implemented earlier.

 ```ts